Maliyat-Lumya/Maliyat-Lumya/README.md

 </p>

 ### ✨ About Me
 <p>I am a passionate front-end developer excited about creating outstanding and use-friendly website that leave a lasting impression.
-I'm constantly expanding my skill set and exploring new technologies to stay ahead in the dynamic world of front-end development.
-Currently, I'm diving deeper into React, eager to master its ins and outs and apply it to my projects.
-I am also expanding my Knowledge of UI/UX design principles.</p>
+I'm constantly expanding my skill set and exploring new technologies to stay ahead in the dynamic world of front-end development.</p>